forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ![](/uploads/2018/06/someone-updated.png)

-We get it, sometimes you make changes without saving them.
+**Unsaved Changes** - We get it, sometimes you make changes without saving them directly.
 The problem is that we won’t know if you want these changes to persist until you save your changes.
-To prevent us from keeping multiple versions of the same document we will now prompt users if we kept unsaved changes for a file.
+To make sure we use the right version we will now prompt users that we found unsaved changes for a file.